 Dr Kontoe is a Reader in Soil Dynamics in the Geotechnics section, specialising in the development and application of numerical methods to study the performance of geotechnical structures under static, dynamic and seismic loading.

 Dr Kontoe received her Diploma degree in Civil Engineering from the National Technical University of Athens in 2001.
-She continued her studies at the Department of Civil and Environmental Engineering at Imperial College, where she obtained an MSc in Soil Mechanics and Engineering Seismology in 2002 and a PhD in Computational Geomechanics in 2006.
-During her doctoral studies she was involved in the development of the dynamic version of the in-house finite element code ICFEP.
+She continued her studies at the Department of Civil and Environmental Engineering of Imperial College, where she obtained an MSc in Soil Mechanics and Engineering Seismology in 2002 and a PhD in Computational Geomechanics in 2006.

 Areas of expertise:

-Geotechnical earthquake engineering, computational geomechanics, slope stability, dynamic soil-structure interaction and constitutive modelling.
+Geotechnical earthquake engineering, computational geomechanics, offshore geotechnics, slope stability, dynamic soil-structure interaction and constitutive modelling.

 et al., 2018, Ageing and cyclic behaviour of axially loaded piles driven in chalk, Geotechnique, Vol:68, ISSN:0016-8505, Pages:146-161

-et al., 2016, Vertical ground motion and its effects on liquefaction resistance of fully saturated sand deposits, Proceedings of the Royal Society A: Mathematical, Physical & Engineering Sciences, Vol:472, ISSN:1364-5021
+et al., 2016, Vertical ground motion and its effects on liquefaction resistance of fully saturated sand deposits, Proceedings of the Royal Society A: Mathematical, Physical & Engineering Sciences, Vol:472, ISSN:1364-5021, Pages:1-21